Nathan Hauritz: International career

 Following his performances in the Tests against South Africa in Australia, Hauritz was selected for the reciprocal tour to South Africa, however, in the end he did not play in any of the Tests.
 Nevertheless, he played in all five of the One Day Internationals, taking a career best of 4/29 in the first ODI against South Africa on 3 April 2009.
 He also went on to play in all the one-day matches in Australia's ODI series against Pakistan in the United Arab Emirates where was Australia's highest wicket-taker, taking seven wickets in five matches.
-These performances led to his selection in squad for the 2009 Ashes series in England, where he has taken part in three of the five Tests that have been played to date, taking match figures of 6/158 in the first Test and 3/106 in the second.
-It was in the second Test, on 16 July 2009 that Hauritz suffered a dislocation of his middle finger on his bowling hand from the ball catching the tip during a 'caught-and-bowled' catch attempt and was unable to bowl at a crucial stage of the innings.
+These performances led to his selection in squad for the 2009 Ashes series in England, where he took part in the first three of the five Tests that were played, taking match figures of 6/158 in the first Test and 3/106 in the second.
+It was in the second Test, on 16 July 2009 that Hauritz suffered a dislocation of his middle finger on his bowling hand from the ball catching the tip during a "caught-and-bowled" catch attempt and was unable to bowl at a crucial stage of the innings.
 Although Hauritz came back and took two quick wickets, England later went on to win the match by 115 runs.
-Again strong in the 3rd Test with 1 for 57 off 18 overs in his only innings.
+In the third Test he took 1 for 57 off 18 overs in his only innings.
 Australia played out a draw in the rain affected match.
-For whatever reason the selectors chose, Hauritz's performances were overlooked and NSW fast bowler Stuart Clark was picked for the fourth Ashes Test.
+Hauritz was overlooked for the fourth Ashes Test with NSW fast bowler Stuart Clark preferred.
 Australia won the 4th Ashes Test, leveling the series and needed a win in the fifth and final Test of the 2009 Ashes.
-Hauritz again was overlooked on what appeared to be a 'spinners paradise' and Graeme Swann claimed 8 wickets for the match with England winning the match and regaining the Ashes.
-Selectors later admitted that not selecting Hauritz was a big error.
+Hauritz again was overlooked on what appeared to be a "spinners paradise" and Graeme Swann claimed eight wickets as England won the match and regained the Ashes.
+Selectors later admitted to misreading the pitch and Hauritz should have been selected.

 Hauritz was picked for the ODI series against England, where he performed well, playing all seven matches and taking nine wickets at an average of 28.77.
 He subsequently later took part in Australia's successful Champions Trophy campaign.

 Hauritz remained a fixture in the Australian side during the 2009–10 season, fighting off injury concerns to play in Test series against West Indies and Pakistan.
 Most notably, he finished 2009 on a high with 5/101, his maiden five-wicket haul, against Pakistan at the MCG, and then replicated the effort in the next Test at the SCG against the same opponents, taking 5/53 in the second innings as Australia sealed a remarkable comeback victory.